Ray0202/Ray0202.github.io/_pages/about.md

 About me
 ======
 Hello!
-I am an incoming PhD student at USC.
+I'm a first-year PhD student at the Melady Lab, USC.
 Previously I earned my Bachelor's degree in Computer Science and Technology (IEEE Pilot Class) from Shanghai Jiao Tong University (SJTU).
-I am also the member of [APEX](https://apex.sjtu.edu.cn/) lab, advised by Prof. [Weinan Zhang](https://wnzhang.net/) and Prof. [Yong Yu](https://apex.sjtu.edu.cn/members/yyu). before this, I had a wonderful research experience at Professor [Quanshi Zhang](http://qszhang.com/)'s [XAI Lab](https://sjtu-xai-lab.github.io/).

 My research interests include machine learning and data mining, especially, recommender system and information retrieval.
 I am also interested in the interesting applications of LLMs in recommender system.